cpedro/youtube_subscription_search/README.md

 `%userprofile%\.config\youtube_subscription_search` in Windows).
 If you ever decide to uninstall this program, you can safely delete this config / cache directory as well to tie up the loose ends.

+## TODO

+* Add seperate run mode just to edit settings and update subscriptions, without having to do a full search run.
+* Add subscription cache date/time, and also automatically refresh after X days since last update.
+* Add option to customise playlist videos are saved to.